n8n Self-Hosted 2026: Docker Setup + Security Guide

 Prerequisites

-• A VPS (Virtual Private Server) — Hetzner, DigitalOcean, Contabo, or any provider
+• A rented cloud computer (a VPS) — from Hetzner, DigitalOcean, Contabo, or any similar company

-• Docker and Docker Compose installed on the server
+• Docker and Docker Compose already installed on the server (these are the tools that run everything)

 Step 1: Server Setup and Docker Installation